Models for rational $(\infty, 1)$-categories: Rational complete Segal spaces

 \end{enumerate}

 \end{proposition}

 \begin{proof} Firstly, (1) and (2) are equivalent by the Dwyer-Kan equivalence $R(W) \rightarrow W$ from Theorem \ref{quilleneqinfty1cor}.
 Then, (2) and (3) are equivalent by Proposition \ref{charlocalsecats}.
-Lastly, (3) and (4) are equivalent by adjointness. \end{proof} Thus, we localize Rezk's model category for complete Segal spaces $\mathcal{CSS}$ at the same set
+Lastly, (3) and (4) are equivalent by adjointness. \end{proof} Thus, we localize Rezk's model category for complete Segal spaces $\mathcal{CSS}$ at the set $\widetilde{T}$ from Section \ref{section6}.